FevenSeyfu/Airmoya-test-crud/README.md

 The frontend should now be available at http://localhost:5173.

 ## Features
-- **User Registration**: Go to /login or /register to authenticate user.
+- **User Registration**: Go to '/login' or '/register' to authenticate user.
 - **Image Upload**: Go to the gallery page to upload and view images.
-- **Manage Services**: Add, edit, delete, and view services in the Services section.
+- **Manage Services**: Add, edit, delete,view and sort services in the Services section.
 - **Real-Time Chat**: Access the chat page to send and receive messages in real time.